x-cellent/kubernetes-cluster-demo/README.md

 - Cluster API

 The Kubernetes Special Interest Group (SIG) Cluster Lifecycle started Cluster API with the purpose of making deploying, updating, and operating numerous Kubernetes clusters easier.
 It uses Kubernetes-style APIs to automate cluster lifecycle management in this way.
-Clusters and nodes can be managed in the same way as Pods and Deployments can be managed:
+Clusters and nodes can be managed in the same way as Pods and Deployments can be managed.

 Besides, there is a Cluster resource for managing clusters, a Machine resource (similar to the Pod resource for apps) and a MachineDeployment resource for managing machines (comparable to the Deployment resource for apps).

 - Gardener

 It's built to scale to tens of thousands of clusters at a number of IaaS providers, regardless of whether they're in the cloud or on premise, virtualized or bare metal.
 It not only manages the construction and deletion of Kubernetes clusters, but it also handles the automatic updating or upgrading of Kubernetes and the operating system of the worker nodes.
-Gardener is built to be cloud-native, therefore it specifies clusters, workers, and all other components as Kubernetes resources (such as pods and deployments) and reconciles them to the desired state.
+Gardener is built in such a way that it specifies clusters, workers, and all other components as Kubernetes resources (such as pods and deployments) and brings them back to the desired state.

 ### kops stands for Kubernetes Operations.
 "We like to think of it as kubectl for clusters," says the kops GitHub website. kops is a command line interface (CLI) tool that has implemented the major verbs of cluster management.